 PrivateVPN accepts all major payment methods - as you might expect from a premium VPN service.
 But, something that might interest the more privacy-conscious user is that it now also accept Bitcoin for payment.
 This means that you can pay for the VPN with added anonymity if you wish.

 PrivateVPN definitely attempts to make everything as simple possible as it can for its subscribers.
 The VPN software is aesthetically pleasing and easy to use.
 In addition, PrivateVPN is packed with encryption protocol options and top-of-the-range privacy features to keep its subscribers secure.

 The Windows Client

-The Windows client is straightforward.
+The Windows VPN client is straightforward.
 It gives users the ability to toggle lots of protocol options and DNS leak protection is built in.
 The PrivateVPN client does include a kill switch called "Connection Guard" (which prevents internet traffic from traveling outside of the VPN tunnel).
 The kill switch even allows you to select specific software that should be terminate should the VPN connection drop out.

 Overall the client was superb and certainly as good as any other that I have ever used in terms of ease of use and functionality.
 It even has an auto-connect feature that will reconnect your VPN in sequence with the killswitch should the connection.

 The Mac Client